 In addition to being Earth-friendly, both wood and bamboo sunglasses are lightweight, so they’re comfortable enough to wear all day long.
 Not to mention, many styles float, making them the perfect accessory for having fun in the water on a sunny summer day.

-Today, you can find wood-framed sunglasses in cherry wood, maple, pear, and other varieties.
+Today, you can find real wood sunglasses in cherry wood, maple, pear, and other varieties.
 And because every tree is different, no two pairs are exactly alike.
 Some designers are also making sunglasses from reclaimed wood that was previously used for flooring, skateboard decks, and other products.

 Aside from the aesthetics, why should you buy sunglasses that are made with wood frames, bamboo, or other sustainable materials?